-Student art by - Annika Saur, Duluth
+Reflections Student art by - Annika S, Duluth

 Be a part of a powerful association than can advocate on behalf of children and educators at the local, state and national levels.

-Starting a PTA can seem like a daunting task - but Minnesota PTA is here to help make the process easier for your school.
-That is just one of the benefits of being a PTA/PTSA - you are not creating a new 501(c)(3) by yourself!
+Starting a nonprofit can seem like a daunting task - but Minnesota PTA is here to help make the process easier for your parent group.
+That is just one of the many benefits of being a PTA/PTSA - you are not creating a new 501(c)(3) by yourself!
 You have the power and knowledge of over 125 years to guide you.
 Minnesota PTA can help your parent group strengthen family engagement, support advocacy, and provide nonprofit support and training.
 We help reduce your parent liabilities, while supporting year to year changes.
 Request more information with the button above and one of our team members will reach out to you.

 More than just a bake sale!
 Learn why PTAs are so vital to every child's education.
 This 2:11 long video speaks volumes to how a PTA makes an impact in every school we operate in.